Diagrammatic category theory: Kan extensions

-then, $\braket{\id_\cD,\eta'}$ is also a pointwise left Kan extension of $K$ along $K$ (recall Eq.~\eqref{eq:Kan_left_unique}).
-Therefore, it can be seen that $K$ is dense if and only if $\id_\cD$ is a pointwise left Kan extension of $K$ along $K$.
+where the left and right blue circles represent the canonical cocones $\theta^{d'}$ and $\theta^d$ for $K \comma d'$ and $K \comma d$, respectively, and $L$ is a pointwise left Kan extension of $K$ along $K$.
+Also, from Eq.~\eqref{eq:Kan_left_pointwise_comma_fp}, the equation obtained by substituting $L = \id_\cD$ into Eq.~\eqref{eq:Kan_dense_proof_theta} holds, so the uniquely determined $L$ is $\id_\cD$.
+Therefore, $\id_\cD$ is a pointwise left Kan extension of $K$ along $K$, and thus $K$ is dense. \end{proof}

+From this proposition, for a dense functor $K$, $\theta^d$ with each $d \in \cD$ is a colimit cocone of $K \b P_d$.
+Thus, from the dual of Eq.~\eqref{eq:limit_cong}, any colimit cocone of $K \b P_d$ can be expressed in the following form